← Back to Blog

 -H "Content-Type: application/json" \

--d '{"name": "Alice", "email": "alice@example.com"}'
+-d '{"name": "Alice", "email": "alice@example.com", "role": "admin"}'

-PUT, PATCH, and DELETE
+PUT, PATCH, DELETE

-# PUT - replace a resource
+# PUT - replace a full resource

 curl -X PUT https://api.example.com/users/42 \